 Who’s it for: Anybody who wants the fastest possible workflow without investing in a boring portable workstation.

-The Razer Blade is our favorite gaming laptop by a country mile.
-It’s gorgeous, as well built as any laptop on the market, and it can be configured for very fast gaming.
-And there’s an interesting relationship between gaming and video editing — the GPU speeds up both tasks.
+The previous 2019 Razer Blade was our favorite gaming laptop by a country mile.
+It was gorgeous, as well built as any laptop on the market, and it could be configured for very fast gaming.
+The 2020 model provides valuable updates and a welcome variety of customization options for GPU and storage.
+And there’s an interesting relationship between gaming and video editing — the GPU can speed up both tasks!

 Why you should buy this: It provides a lot of power at a low cost.